 Councilman David Salvatore

-David served as Council President from December 2018 until January 2019.
+Councilman Salvatore served as Council President from December 2018 until January 2019.
 During that time, he made it his priority to ensure an equal playing field in Providence: for businesses trying to grow and navigate local government, for wage equality and equity, and for all children to have access to a quality education.
-Additionally, David implemented a program that aims to raise public awareness and participation in local government by launching “Be Heard PVD.”
+Additionally, he implemented a program that aims to raise public awareness and participation in local government by launching “Be Heard PVD.”

-To promote economic development, David has worked to remove barriers that hinder businesses’ growth.
+To promote economic development, he has worked to remove barriers that hinder businesses’ growth.
 In 2013, he shined a light on a lack of oversight of tax stabilization agreements and the Providence Economic Development Program.
-These issues have remained a top priority of David’s throughout his tenure, and he is currently working to craft a more transparent and standardized process for tax stabilization agreements in Providence.
+These issues have remained a top priority for the Councilman throughout his tenure, and he is currently working to craft a more transparent and standardized process for tax stabilization agreements in Providence.

 A lifelong resident of Providence, David attended public schools, including the Robert F. Kennedy Elementary and Nathanael Greene Middle Schools.
 A graduate of La Salle Academy, David was a member of the Cross Country and Track teams during his years in high school.
 He subsequently attended Rhode Island College, where he graduated with a degree in Business Management, and earned his Master of Public Administration (MPA) from Roger Williams University School for Justice Studies.

 Education & Professional Experience

 Councilman Salvatore graduated from Rhode Island College with B.S. in Management and received his Master’s degree in Public Administration at Roger Williams University.